jennerdulce/java-learning-journal/lab-05.md

 ## Linked Lists

-Linked Lists

-I feel very comfortable with linked list as I worked with them in JavaScript as well as completed the linked list section within the cracking the coding interview book.
+- I feel very comfortable with linked list as I worked with them in JavaScript as well as completed the linked list section within the cracking the coding interview book.

 ## Bitmap Lab

-Bitmap Lab

-I need to finish the lab and put Eds advice and making my methods have some sort of output to be able to test.
+- I need to finish the lab and put Eds advice and making my methods have some sort of output to be able to test.
 It does make sense that a return values on each method makes it very help for others to run and test.
 Will be implementing this concept into my code.